 First and second class

 Wouldn’t it be great if there were only a few, standardized, alternatives when choosing class?
 We agree.
 However, the train operators themselves choose what they call their different class options, which means they tend to be called things like "Sparpreis", "Super Flex Premium" and sometimes just "Seat".
-This is not ideal and we are working actively to standardize how ticket options are listed in our service.
+This is not ideal and we are working actively to standardize how ticket options are listed on All Aboard.

 Can I charge my phone on the train?

 Most long distance trains in Europe have power sockets available.
 In some cases, the number of power sockets may be limited in the 2nd class cars.
 In 1st class, however, it's most common that there are power sockets somewhere around each seat.
 If it's super important to you, the best way to really know is to google the name of the train (that can be found on your ticket) and you'll find out.